arugifa/klougle/README.md

 Kloügle depends on [Terraform](https://www.terraform.io/) to set-up your server.
 This great tool makes possible to deploy Kloügle in many different environments.

+**Warning: Kloügle is currently [not compatible](https://github.com/arugifa/klougle/issues/15) with the latest version of Terraform (0.12), which introduced many major changes**

 ##### On Linux